jaccobezemer/Smart-DSMR-P1-Splitter/README.md

 ![PCB top](/media/PCB-design-top.png?raw=true "PCB top")

-Version 1.2 PCB are on their way.
+The version 1.2 PCB is on its way.

 ## Todo
 + Add a display and show some relevant info